-The Oakridge School does not discriminate on the basis of race, color, religion, physical disabilities, or national and ethnic origin in the administration of its educational and admissions policies, financial aid, and other school sponsored programs.
+The Oakridge School does not discriminate on the basis of race, color, sex, religion, physical disabilities, or national and ethnic origin in the administration of its educational and admissions policies, financial aid, and other school sponsored programs.

 The Oakridge School accepted Payroll Protection Program funds from the federal government.
 For the duration of the loan, in addition to the above protections, The Oakridge School does not discriminate on the basis of age under the Age Discrimination Act of 1975, sex under Title IX of the Education Amendments Act of 1972, or disability under Section 504 of the Rehabilitation Act.
 The Title IX Coordinator and the Section 504 Coordinator is Sarah Kramer, Assistant Head of School, who can be reached by phone at 817.451.4994, ext.
 2711, or by email.